 Partner Africa is a member of the Association for Professional Social Compliance Auditors (APSCA) and has expertise in a range of standards and certifications.
 We audit against leading industry standards and techniques, such as SMETA 2 and 4 Pillar, the Sustainability Initiative of South Africa (SIZA) Social Standard and the Wine and Agricultural Ethical Trade Association (WIETA) code, and global brand standards, including the Coca-Cola Supplier Guiding Principles and the Unilever Responsible Sourcing Audit.
 We also have the flexibility to audit against individual supplier codes of conduct and undertake smallholder assessments.
 We use a combination of participatory methodologies, which enable workers to take a more active role in the audit process.
 Workers can freely explain the true nature of their working conditions, without the need for high levels of literacy, or from fear of reprisals from management.

-Our participatory approach also enables auditors to understand the root causes of specific and often more sensitive issues, such as examining sexual harassment or discrimination.
+Our worker-centred approach also enables auditors to understand the root causes of specific and often more sensitive issues, such as examining sexual harassment or discrimination.
 Our expert team of local auditors means that we are equipped with the necessary linguistic and cultural knowledge to accurately identify and rank non-compliance findings.

 We develop innovative and client-specific technological solutions to data gathering, including integrating direct worker reporting technology and desktop-based documentation and questionnaire reviews.
 Our proprietary data allows us to map audit trends and provide clients with dashboards for supply chain non-compliance monitoring purposes.
 We offer various advisory services to follow on from audits, working with non-compliance data to develop proactive risk management, training and ethical reporting solutions that go beyond compliance.
-Learn more about our consultancy services.
+Learn more about our advisory services.

 Download Audit overview (PDF)